-Everybody that travels to Henderson ends up coming back or wanting to move here, so maybe you have entertained the thought of visiting Henderson once more.
+Henderson, Kentucky visitors often admit wanting to move to Henderson after they visit.
+Maybe you have entertained the thought of visiting Henderson once more.
 We are here to remind you that our doors are wide open whenever you decide to come front porch knockin’.
-Here are 10 reasons why we think you should visit sooner rather than later!
+Here are nine reasons why we think you should visit sooner rather than later!

-This year marked Henderson’s first Diversity Parade, and among Henderson’s many favorite parades, our Christmas Parade is very popular among kids and families.
-I don’t know if you heard yet, Tom, but Santa himself will be here on December 3rd, so it’s a pretty big deal.
+One of Henderson’s new traditions, the Diversity Parade, has been gaining momentum every year!
+Whether we are parading for a cause or just for fun, Henderson hosts several parades throughout the year.
+Our Christmas Parade is very popular among kids and families.
+I don’t know if you heard, Tom, but Santa himself will be here in December, so it’s a pretty big deal.
 Consider yourself invited!

 We heard you Tom when you tweeted to your followers, “I may go back to college.
 See you there?”
 We all know the best college to go to is the one close enough to where your mom can still do your laundry.
-Still… you can round out those gen. ed. classes at the Henderson Community College.
-It’s home to our beloved performing Fine Arts Center.
+You can round out those gen. ed. classes at the Henderson Community College.
+It’s home to our beloved performing Preston Arts Center.
 This season’s Nutcracker auditions are quickly approaching.
-We would totally support you, Tom, if you choose to try-out.
+We would totally support you if you choose to try-out.

 We know you appreciate men and women who serve for our U.S. military, Tom.
 We value their sacrifice too.
 Walking through Central Park, you will find numerous memorials dedicated to war veterans who have served before us.
 And every Memorial Day, Henderson remembers our fallen loved ones by planting thousands of white crosses in Central Park, each respectfully displaying the name of a Henderson soldier or veteran.
 A short stroll through this scene will truly move your soul.